I love swimming!

 I waded out of the pool and don't think anyone even looked my way.

 I was still wearing a wig at the time as my hair had not grown back very well.
-So, behind the cubicle door, I put on my surgical bra and wig.
+So, behind the cubicle door, I took off my swimming cap and put on my surgical bra and wig.

 The next week I was in the pool with my kids.
 They were completely accepting of my new body.
 We had a lovely afternoon.